Associate in Premium Auditing - Explained

 The Associate in Premium Auditing refers to a professional designation that the Insurance Institute of America (IIA) awards individuals who successfully complete the required six national exams.
 In other words, the APA is an individual who has been granted a professional status by the IIA to perform premium auditing duties as well as other financial obligations in an insurance firm.
 Out of the six exams, two are for the APA program, while the remaining four are for Chartered Property Casualty Underwriter courses.

-A Little More on What is an Associate In Premium Auditing - APA
+What does it mean to be an Associate In Premium Auditing - APA?

 The Insurance Institute of America (IIA) oversees the activities of the Associate in Premium Auditing designation.
 The IIA was founded in 1978 to mainly educate insurance brokers/agents, risk managers, underwriters, including other insurance professions through seminars.
 The IIA has since broadened its scope with the support of the International Risk Management Institute.
 It now produces the most practical risk and comprehensive and insurance library of any available publisher.
 The APA program allows individuals to earn auditor designation, also known as NSIPA.
 The designing of the program is to enable the applicants to carry out audits in their firms with high standards of professionalism.
 The APA program focuses on expanding individuals' general knowledge so that they can familiarize themselves with the right procedures for auditing in various premium auditing scenarios.
 The program offers an in-depth education in the following areas: